hapax/hapax.github.io/assets/simple-physics.md

 believed possible and show  "Look how wonderful this is.
 I bet you didn't believe this could be done."
 </span>

+It is in this spirit I want to propose *hacking physics*.

 ## 2. Dimensional analysis <a id="sec-2" name="sec-2"></a>